linas/i370-gcc/README.md

 FYI: See the [cross-compiling reference](https://gcc.gnu.org/onlinedocs/gccint/Configure-Terms.html).

-The following seems to work:
+The above should have been enough.
+Yet it isn't; things break in strange weird ways.
+The following does seem to work (for me):
 ```
 cd /usr/local
 sudo cp -pr i370-linux-uclibc/usr/include i370-ibm-linux